SwayLtd/Sway-App/README.md

 * Discovery page with suggestions for all entity types based on follows

 ### Known Issues
+* (Timetable) The automatic scroll to the right time on gird view doesn't take into account the fact that we're moving to the next day at midnight.
 * (FIXED)(Timetable) All festival days are not displayed correctly in "calculateFestivalDays".
 Warning "festivalDays = festivalDays.where((date) => date.isBefore(DateTime(2024, 9, 5))).toList();"
 * (Timetable) Offset artists displayed on the timetables grid view if a scene scheduled earlier than the other scenes is hidden.
 * Duplicate artists on Discovery screen